8 Hidden Hutong Cafes in Beijing A Must Visit Guide for 2026

 49 Dongbuyaqiao, Dongcheng District

-4. Huí Temple Café 回
+5. Huí Temple Café 回

 Why we love

 Huí Temple Café is set inside a 600-year-old historic temple, offering a rare chance to enjoy coffee in a deeply cultural setting.
 The minimalist design respects the original architecture, creating a space that feels ritualistic and peaceful.
 This café is perfect for travelers seeking a quiet, reflective experience.
+If you wanna explore more in the courtyard, you could check<Temple Dongjingyuan: A Quiet Beijing Hidden Spot in the Hutongs>

 Must try